wp-plugins/ultimate-landing-page-and-coming-soon-page/readme.txt

 Coming soon pages can also be used to quickly validate an idea.
 For instance, you believe that a book idea you have will sell well.
 Instead of writing the book, creating a full website, and marketing the book; you can start with a coming soon page and see what kind of responses you get.

+###Video Landing Pages and Coming Soon Pages

+You can build video landing pages and coming soon pages with the Ultimate Landing Page and Coming Soon Page plugin.
+Putting a Video on a landing page or coming soon page is good for helping get your message accross clearly.
+The best way to build a video landing page or coming soon page is to host the video on a video hosting site like youtube.com.
+Then embed the video in your landing page or coming soon page.

 *  [Upgrade to the Advanced version!](http://www.thinklandingpages.com/landingpage/ultimate-landing-page-advanced-pricing-with-pro-version-2/?utm_source=inside%20landing%20page%20plugin%20repoTop-to-feature-page&utm_medium=plugin&utm_campaign=inside%20landing%20page%20plugin%20repoTop-to-feature-page)